andrey-leshenko/IncognitoNCR/README.md

 ## Installing

-You can install the extension from the Chrome Web Store [here](https://chromewebstore.google.com/detail/incognito-ncr/npmlhcdgleiibcaeeegcpekjcallhpii).
+- Chrome extension is available on the Chrome Web Store [here](https://chromewebstore.google.com/detail/incognito-ncr/npmlhcdgleiibcaeeegcpekjcallhpii).
+- Firefox version is available on Mozilla Add-ons [here](https://addons.mozilla.org/en-US/firefox/addon/incognito-ncr/).

 Alternatively you can clone the code and load the extension manually.